 Smoking Times for Beef, Pork and Chicken

 If you need smoking for beginners tips, we have a lot of easy recipes for you on our site.
 Use the smoker recipes tab at the top to find them all.
 The first you might want to try would be Traeger lollipop chicken that kids love.
 Now here is a bit of information.

 - Smoker – we have a simple electric smoker right now but are looking into getting this nicer/larger version since we smoke meats often!

 - If you are just beginning a basic model will be fine.

-- Smoker wood chips – these are the best wood chips for smoking we think
+Smoker wood chips or pellets – these are the best wood chips for smoking we think.

 - There’s nothing worse than overcooking the meat and you’re ready to eat.
 OR not knowing the correct temperature of the meat to be safe and sickness occurs.